appirio-tech/tc-api/README.md

 *Notes*: We have provided clear steps to setup in CentOS 6.x, Ubuntu and MacOS, please check [wiki](https://github.com/cloudspokes/tc-api/wiki)

-Other flavors/versions of 64bit linux should work, but have not been validated.
+Other flavors/versions of linux should work, but have not been validated yet.
 Windows based operating systems most likely will NOT work.